MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

    6. Turning the above privacy controls on or off will not impact the device compliance check or conditional access.

-4. Once the config is applied, end-user will need to open the app to **Approve** the privacy setting.
+4. Once the config is applied, end users must open the app to approve the privacy setting.

    - Privacy approval screen will come only for unsupervised devices.
    - Only if end-user approves the privacy, the app information is sent to the Defender for Endpoint console.

    :::image type="content" source="media/tvm-user-privacy2.png" alt-text="Screenshot of the end user privacy screen." lightbox="media/tvm-user-privacy2.png":::

-Once the client versions are deployed to target iOS devices, the processing will start.
-Vulnerabilities found on those devices will start showing up in the Defender Vulnerability Management dashboard.
+Once the client versions are deployed to target iOS devices, processing starts.
+Vulnerabilities found on those devices start showing up in the Defender Vulnerability Management dashboard.
 The processing might take few hours (max 24 hours) to complete.
-Especially for the entire list of apps to show up in the software inventory.
+This time frame is especially true for the entire list of apps to show up in the software inventory.

 > [!NOTE]
-> If you're using SSL inspection solution within your iOS device, please allow list these domain names **securitycenter.windows.com** (in commercial environment) and **securitycenter.windows.us** (in GCC environment) for TVM feature to work.
+> If you're using SSL inspection solution within your iOS device, please allow list the domain names `securitycenter.windows.com` (in commercial environment) and `securitycenter.windows.us` (in GCC environment) for TVM feature to work.

 ## Disable sign out